inbo/grtsdb/README.md

 size](https://img.shields.io/github/repo-size/inbo/grtsdb.svg)
 <!-- badges: end -->

-The goal of `grtsdb` is to create as statially balanced sample based on the ‘Generalised Random Tesselation Stratified’ strategy.
-We store the base schema in an SQLite database.
-Store this database to make the sampling reproducible.
+The goal of `grtsdb` is to create a spatially balanced sample based on the ‘Generalised Random Tesselation Stratified’ strategy.
+We store the base schema in an SQLite database to make the sampling reproducible.
 Sampling the same database with the same parameters yields a stable sample.

 ## Installation